pnp/sp-dev-fx-aces/samples/PrimaryTextCard-ManageTeam/README.md

-# Block Sign-In for Team Member
+# Display and Manage Team

 ## Summary
-> Display all team members who directly reports me using Graph API in ACEs card View with two button.
+> Display all team members who directly reports to me using Graph API in ACEs card View with two button.

 ![Card view with team members information](assets/ACEs2.gif)